 2. Codex did opportunistic adjacent cleanup

 Original task: fix a typo in billing.ts.
-Codex finished in 4 lines, looked around, noticed inconsistent imports in the same directory, “helpfully” normalized them across 30 files.
+Codex finished in 4 lines, looked around, noticed inconsistent imports in the same directory, and “helpfully” normalized them across 30 files.

 3. AGENTS.md doesn’t cap diff size

 Without an explicit “max diff per PR” rule, Codex treats every plausible edit as in-scope.
 Most teams have an implicit norm; Codex doesn’t read implicit.
+AGENTS.md is loaded automatically into context at session start (repo root, plus ~/.codex global and per-directory files, most specific winning), so a rule written there applies to every task.

-How to spot it: grep -i "diff\|pr size\|scope" AGENTS.md — empty means no cap.
+How to spot it: grep -i "diff\|pr size\|scope" AGENTS.md returns nothing — no cap exists.

 4. The refactor mixed independent concerns

-The PR renames a function, adds new tests, fixes 3 unrelated bugs found along the way, and updates docs.
+The PR renames a function, adds tests, fixes 3 unrelated bugs found along the way, and updates docs.
 Each piece is small; together they’re a 1,500-line review burden.

 How to spot it: The PR description (or commit list) has 4+ independent bullets.
 Each could be its own PR.